jerrytfleung/jerrytfleung.github.io/_posts/2020-06-14-thread_copy_constructor_delete.md

 Still you can use ```std::move``` to produce the rvalue reference of ```thread(thread_function)```.

 How about copy assignment operator of thread?
 There is no copy assignment operator but move assignment operator in thread class.
+The copy assignment operator is generated only for classes lacking an explicitly declared copy assignment operator, and it’s *deleted* if a move operation is declared.
 ```
 thread& operator=( thread&& other ) noexcept; (since C++11)
 ```